billyfung/node-beginner/README.md

         .ui.message New to us?
             a(href='#') Sign up
 ```
 Now when you run `npm start` and view `http://localhost:3000` you should see some resemblance of a login page.
+It is noteworthy that the form has `method='POST'` in order to send the data to the Node.js server.

 ![without css image](/public/images/semantic-nocss.png)